A leading university, a world-class academy for the arts, two centres of culture.

 The Royal Academy of Arts

 The Royal Academy of Arts in housed one of the grandest 17th-century mansions in central London, which stretches from Piccadilly to Bond Street in Mayfair.
-For its 250th anniversary year in 2018, the RA is opening an extended campus with state-of-the-art teaching facilities and dedicated educational spaces, including a 250-seat lecture theatre and the Wolfson British Academy Room, especially designed for small group teaching and learning.
+For its 250th anniversary year in 2018, the RA opened an extended campus with state-of-the-art teaching facilities and dedicated educational spaces, including a 250-seat lecture theatre and the Wolfson British Academy Room, especially designed for small group teaching and learning.

 Throughout the year the Royal Academy hosts an enormous range of high profile social and cultural events.
 Students will have access to a selection of exhibition openings and VIP events, which include some of the most coveted events in the British art-world calendar